Dido-D-B/Berlin_Housing_Recommender/docs/README.md

 - Variability in OpenStreetMap coverage may impact the completeness of POI data.

 ## Contact
-For questions, feedback, or collaboration opportunities, please contact the project maintainer at [your-email@example.com].
+For questions, feedback, or collaboration opportunities, please contact [Dido De Boodt](https://www.linkedin.com/in/dido-de-boodt/).